Raytwo/ARCropolis/README.md

 # ARCropolis

-A [Skyline](https://github.com/skyline-dev/skyline) plugin for replacing any file in [Super Smash Bros.
-Ultimate](https://www.smashbros.com/) by placing mods on your SD card.
+A [Skyline](https://github.com/skyline-dev/skyline) plugin for replacing any file in Super Smash Bros.
+Ultimate by placing mods on your SD card.
-Made in equal parts by Raytwo and jam1garner, with lots of help from Shadow as well.
+Made by Raytwo with help from jam1garner, blujay, Coolsonickirby, and Shadow.
+Currently maintained by jam1garner.

 ### Installation and usage
 A Wiki is available to help get you started with [setting up ARCropolis](https://github.com/Raytwo/ARCropolis/wiki/Overview-(Getting-started)).